Trusted by Canadian homeowners

 • Missing scope checklist

-• Total price benchmark check
+• Total price vs. scope check

 • Dollar impact per finding